kafeisystems/dd8/README.md

 time as it needs to import the dd7.sql.gz file.
 If you see it "stuck" on that step - that is good!
 Wait until it gets past that and you should be good to go.

-    You can now begin editing files in your `repo` folder to do your work.
+    You can now begin editing files in your `code` folder to do your work.
 When you need to run commands in the container use the instructions below to connect to it and run `drush` commands from in the `dd7` container.